qutip/qutip/doc/guide/guide-tensor.rst

      [0.
 1. 0.
 0.]
      [1.
 0. 0.
 0.]]

-To create operators in a combined Hilbert space that only act on a single component, we take the tensor product of the operator acting on the subspace of interest, with the identity operators corresponding to the components that are to be unchanged.
-For example, the operator that represents :math:`\sigma_z` on the first qubit in a two-qubit system, while leaving the second qubit unaffected:
+To create operators in a combined Hilbert space that only act on a single component, we take the tensor product of the operator acting on the subspace of interest with the identity operators corresponding to the components that are to be unchanged.
+For example, the operator that represents :math:`\sigma_z` on the first qubit in a two-qubit system, while leaving the second qubit unaffected is:

 .. testcode:: [tensor]